ganyicz/bond/README.md

 composer require ganyicz/bond
 ```

-Next, create a new JavaScript file in `resources/js` called `bond.js` (or `bond.ts`) with the following content:
+Next, add the following lines to your `app.js` file:

 ```
+import '../../vendor/ganyicz/bond/js/alpine'
 import 'virtual:bond';
 ```

-Bond will compile all scripts extracted from your Blade files into this file.
+Bond will compile all scripts extracted from your Blade files here.

 Next, update your `vite.config.js` to register Bond: